KenPainter/GenLogic/docs/50-integrity-features/40-additive-changes.md

   # orders removed from YAML
 ```

-**Result**: GenLogic will NOT drop the `orders` table.
+Result: GenLogic will NOT drop the `orders` table.
 The table remains in the database.

-**Rationale**: Removing a table from the YAML might be accidental.
+Rationale: Removing a table from the YAML might be accidental.
 Requiring explicit database operations for destructive changes prevents data loss from configuration errors.

 ### Drop Columns